 Welcome to the after school Eagles Robotics Program.
 Robotics is designed to inspire and introduce students to the world of Computer Coding, Technology, Engineering, Art, and Math.

-The classes will be taught on Tuesdays, and some Fridays from 2:30-3:30 pm in the Robotics Resource Room 1205 (see below for the required dates of attendance).
+The classes will be taught on Tuesdays, and some Fridays from 2:30-3:30 pm in the Robotics Resource Room 1205 (dates are currently being scheduled).
 Our goal this year is to provide a fun learning environment for our students so they can focus on programing, team building, and critical thinking.
-First day of Robotics will be on Tuesday, January 22nd.

 Please note that the dismissal will be promptly at 3:35 p.m. at the Vine gate.
 Repeated late pickups will jeopardize the student's spot in the program.

 All our robotics meetings will be on Mondays.
-On holidays meetings will be held on Tuesdays
+On holidays meetings will be held on Tuesdays.
+Schedule TBD

 Map of gym assignments